nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/post_resubmit_prevent_handler.rst

 Place this handler before the :ref:`nablarch_tag_handler` This handler redirects the process while holding the request contents in the session.
-  This handler must be placed before the :ref:`nablarch_tag_handler` as it is necessary to redirect before signaling the encryption parameter in the custom tag control handler.
+  This handler must be placed before the :ref:`nablarch_tag_handler` as it is necessary to redirect before sending the encryption parameter in the custom tag control handler.

 How to use post resubmit prevention